kchu187/krista-chung-capstone/README.md

  - Users can search for a restaurant on their Bean Map with a search tool that utilizes the Yelp API, and upon clicking on the restaurant, a form will open up where users can rate the place out of 5 beans, and then add notes on their experience.
  - Once a user is finished completing their rating/ comments, the user can then press "Add bean", which will add an image of a bean on the map where the restaurant they have just rated is.
- - - If a user would like to visit a potential restaurant, users can also search up a restaurant, and then press "Add as wish bean" to record the restaurant on their Bean map (with the bean asset not filled in yet).
+ -  If a user would like to visit a potential restaurant, users can also search up a restaurant, and then press "Add as wish bean" to record the restaurant on their Bean map (with the bean asset not filled in yet).
+ -  A user will be able to see a list of their rated beans/wish beans on the right side of the bean map in a list (or below in mobile responsiveness).
+ -  Clicking on a restaurant in this list will open up the form that was previously filled out to rate the restaurant, and users can choose to edit this form.
+ -  Users can sign up for an account, and log in once an account is created with a log-in/sign-up page.
 ## Implementation

 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.
 - CSS Library - Tailwind
 -React

  Back-end
 -Express
 -Knex.js

 ### APIs

-List any external sources of data that will be used in your app.
 Yelp Fusion API for Place/restaurant data
 Google Maps API to render a custon map